MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex4_create_irm_policy.md

 1. Once you have successfully created your insider risk policy, select **Done** on the **Your policy was created** page.

 You've successfully created the Sensitive Data Protection policy.
-Contoso can now detect and manage risky browsing behaviors that may expose sensitive data.
+Contoso can now detect and address risky browsing behaviors that may expose sensitive data.